Learn how to set up Playwright-based end-to-end performance testing for your own WordPress project.

 - name: Run performance tests

-uses: swissspidy/wp-performance-action@main
+uses: swissspidy/wp-performance-action@v2

 with: